 How Terrifying Is It?

-The Haunted Graveyard is rated PG for "Pretty Ghoulish," and you will be scared.
+The Haunted Graveyard, one of New England's best Halloween attractions, is rated PG for "Pretty Ghoulish," and you will be scared.
 The Haunted Graveyard is only intended for adults and brave older children; kiddie rides at the amusement park do not operate during the Haunted Graveyard's fall run.